 Drink this mixture first thing in the morning.
 Try this for three months and see how much better you feel.

-(It works miracles for plants as well)
+(It's great for plants as well)

-Charcoal powder must be stored in a tightly sealed container because it really absorbs impurities from the atmosphere.
+Charcoal powder must be stored in a tightly sealed container because it also absorbs impurities from the atmosphere.
 If kept in a glass jar or can, charcoal will store indefinitely.
 Mason jars with seals are ideal for storage.

 Charcoal for external use - The Charcoal Poultice (Paste)